Business Execs Still Flying But Fewer Frills

 Low-cost carriers, who don't just offer cheap fares, but prime airport destinations and frequencies, are also enjoying the benefits of reduced travel budgets.

-Europe's second-largest budget carrier easyJet says that around 18 percent of their passengers are now traveling on business, and this is only set to increase.
+Europe's second-largest budget carrier easyJet says that around 18 percent of their passengers are now travelling on business, and this is only set to increase.
 Spokesperson Anna Knowles says that over the past year, the airline has completed a number of corporate deals, and most recently a deal with the UK Houses of Parliament.

 But even budget airlines cannot rest on their laurels.
 Morris argues that low-cost carriers must concentrate on providing a range of services, products, and flexibility.
 "It is not enough to say 'that is the price, take it or leave it' - because it appears that some customers will leave it."